 You can write to her at 10 Kenwood Park Road, Sheffield, S7 1NF or send an Email to firstname.lastname@example.org.

 Step One: Acknowledging your Complaint

 Within two working days of receiving your complaint, it will be recorded in our Complaints Register and a separate file will be opened in which we will store any correspondence and other documents relating to your complaint.
-Within two working days we will also send you a letter or email acknowledging your complaint.
+Within five working days we will send you a letter or email acknowledging your complaint.